 For information about the rules, any disruptions to Council services, how to book a COVID-19 test and the support available for residents and businesses visit www.stockton.gov.uk/coronavirus

 How to appeal against your Council Tax bill

 The level of Council Tax you pay depends on the valuation band of your property.
-The valuation of your property was set by the Valuation Office Agency (VOA) based on its value in April 1991.
-Your bill shows which band applies to your home.
+The band your property is in is the responsibility of the Valuation Office Agency rather than the Council.

 If you think your home is in the wrong Council Tax valuation band you may be able to make an appeal against the banding.
 If you make an appeal, please continue to pay your Council Tax.

 The Valuation Office Agency (VOA) provides guidance if you disagree with your band.